OpsVerseIO/opa-policy-check/README.md

           opaServerAuthToken: ${{ secrets.OPA_SERVER_AUTH_TOKEN }}
           opaServerInput: '{"input": null}'
           opaServerPackageName: "example/include" # Package name to be given using `/` as the delimiter instead of `.`.
 For instance package `example.include` should be given as `example/include`
+          skipTlsValidation: true # Skip TLS validation.
+Get the data from OPA by ignoring the certificate.
 ```

 NOTE: Following is a simple policy in the OPA server.